Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt3-consolidation.md

 "...I gotta face facts," he said.
 "I’m good at what I do.
 Tyal picked me into the Clan for a reason.
 I passed the Rings quick, got big quick, became a Fang leader young.
 I guess I got so used to knowing I’m good at this stuff that I forgot how to know when I’m not."

 This got a humorless chitter out of Daar.
 "Humility ain’t a ‘Back’s strength, Brother Fiin.
 It’s good you got it, I know I don’t.
-But…now I gotta ask, ‘cuz this part’s important.
+But... now I gotta ask, ‘cuz this part’s important.
 You gonna fuck up again?"

 "...The best I can promise is that I won’t if I can help it.
 And I’ll never fuck up the same way twice."